Skip to main content

 • Employees will have to complete the questionnaire again if they did not generate and save the certificate.

-• Completion of the ESQ was due by December 23, 2022, but employees are still able to complete this requirement by June 30, 2023.
+• Completion of the ESQ was due by December 23, 2022, but employees were able to complete this requirement by June 30, 2023.

 How do I save the ESQ certificate?